benshimonz/V1/README.md

 - Valid only for L1C followed by an R-Combiner, L2C, and LA4C followed by an R-Combiner

-_**Q121:** Any dragon that called or SMSed at least 10 dragons_
+_**Q121:** Any dragon that called or fired at least 10 dragons_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q121.png)

-_**Q122:** Any dragon that SMSed dragon B, and SMSed a dragon that SMSed B - for at least 10 different B's_
+_**Q122:** Any dragon that fired at dragon B, and fired at a dragon that fired at B - for at least 10 different B's_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q122.png)

-_**Q175:** Any dragon that called at least once, and SMSed at least once.
-The number of dragons it called/SMSed is at least 10 (if a dragon was both called and SMSed - it would be counted twice)_
+_**Q175:** Any dragon that called at least once, and fired at least once.
+The number of dragons it called/fired is at least 10 (if a dragon was both called and fired - it would be counted twice)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q175.png)

-_**Q176:** Any dragon that either (i) called at least one dragon and SMSed at least one dragon it didn't call.
-The number of dragons it called/SMSes is at least 10 (ii) called at least 10 dragons_
+_**Q176:** Any dragon that either (i) called at least one dragon and fired at least one dragon it didn't call.
+The number of dragons it called/fired is at least 10 (ii) called at least 10 dragons_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q176.png)